 - Falaj Al-Malki – Izki, Ad Dakhiliyah Region.
 One of the oldest falaj – sophisticated water supply system – in Oman.
 Total length of system is 14.8 km.
 Falaj supplied the ancient cities of Nazar and Al-Yaman.
 Age of system in unknown, but it is still working and governed by local people.

 - Tawi petroglyphs – Musandam Governorate.
 Group of ancient petroglyphs, depicted boats, animals, warriors.
 Oman contains multiple sites with prehistoric petroglyphs.

-Described wonders of Oman
+Described landmarks of Oman

-Southern Arabia is embodiment of fantasies about the mysterious, beautiful Arabia from One Thousand and One Nights.
+Southern Arabia is an embodiment of fantasies about the mysterious, beautiful Arabia from One Thousand and One Nights.
 Oman with its breathtaking landscapes and mysterious monuments of history definitely represents a part of this realm.